 Soar for Fun ~ November 1969

 The general area along the road going up Knobley Mountain to the airfield is known as High Point Acres.
-When we bought the property, it naturally followed that the airfield could be called High Point Acres Airfield…and so from there, we settled on HighPoint Aviation Airfield.
+When we bought the property in 1992, it naturally followed that the airfield could be called High Point Acres Airfield…and so from there, we settled on HighPoint Aviation Airfield.

-The property was first used as an airfield when Maynard Hill, and a support team from the DCRC Club, used the site for an altitude record attempt in the fall of 1967.
+The property was first used as an R/C airfield when Maynard Hill, along with a support team comprised of DCRC and CAMS club members, used the site for an altitude record attempt in the fall of 1967.
 No record was set, but the experience of flying from atop this scenic and beautiful mountain meadow was so amazing that everyone wanted to come back the next year just to fly for the fun of it, and so, the Annual Cumberland Soar for Fun was born.

 We wrote an article for R/C Soaring Digest (with photos by Dave Garwood) that appeared in the January, 2012 issue (see page 84).
 Title: R/C Soaring in the Appalachian Mountains Near Cumberland, Maryland

 Pete Carr wrote an article for R/C Soaring Digest that appeared in the December.
 2011 issue (see page 16).
 Title: 45th Annual Cumberland Soar-for-Fun

 Stéphane Ruelle wrote this nice article for Les Grands Planeurs RC about the 45th Annual Cumberland Soar for Fun (Use google to translate the link from French to English).